 Trading on anti-Chinese prejudice in the U.S., however, was not the primary sin of Ephriam S. Wells, a New Jersey druggist who invented “Rough on Rats.”
 It was his seeming indifference to the other effects of his product that soon became associated with a significant increase in murders and suicides by poisoning.
 As Professor Loren Gatch has described: “Thanks to Wells, Americans were poisoning each other in increasingly large numbers.
 Newspapers of the era were littered with lurid accounts of the despondent and depraved.”

 Unlike Europe and other European countries, the United States had no national poison control laws and state regulation often was weak and inconsistent during the late 1800s.
-Despite “Rough on Rats” being largely white arsenic with some fillers, Wells was able to able to elude laws some state laws that outlawed the sale of poisons to minors or required registration when sold to adults by marketing his arsenic under its trade name.
+Despite “Rough on Rats” being largely white arsenic with some fillers, Wells was able to able to elude state laws that outlawed the sale of poisons to minors or required registration when sold to adults by marketing his arsenic under its trade name.
 Nowhere in its ads or packaging were there warning to humans.